 As we embark into a time that will be bringing change in various forms (and some of that change may bring some folks feelings of anxiety, hope, or both - I get it) I want to step back and take a 40,000-foot view of things as it pertains to our business here at Bauman Engraving & Signs by asking this question: why do we do what we do?

 Being in this business for over 20 years, and having over half of that being an owner, has taught me many things.
 It has taught patience, perseverance, vision, detail, compassion, and the discernment of when to say yes – and when to say no. But more than that, it has taught me to always ask why.
-(Brings me back to when my kids went through their "why" stage as toddlers).
 In business I have learned why you do what you do is probably THE most important question of all.
 Because without knowing why, you are in a business of transactions – and not much else.
+It even can come across as disingenuous and ignorant.
 Customers feel it.
 Your employees feel it.
 And it will only be a matter of time before people move on.
 It’s human nature - with natural consequences.

 Why is BES in business?
-Because we help solve people’s problems using integrity, knowledge, respect, and professionalism.
+Because we help solve people’s labeling and signage problems using integrity, knowledge, respect, efficiency, professionalism, and common sense.
 That’s it in a nutshell - in a macro sense.
 If we don’t have this view here – we are done.
+It's the point of the place.
 It’s that simple.
 I have been in business long enough to understand that very basic premise that often gets so overlooked by young entrepreneurs.

 It's not about the things we make.
 It’s about the people’s lives we help to make better.